mikedunlop101/mindfullness/README.md

 I completed the sign_up page by using the work i had done on love running as a starting point.
 The code was my own, so i dont see it as plagurism and it has been changed to reflect a fresh stamp of creativity.
 I added a new background image that was very befitting for a mindfulness website. https://unsplash.com/s/photos/mindfulness.
 This images change regularly so you may not see mine there.

-I then added a copyright notice to the bottom of my web pages. i found i was unable to use the same piece of code for all pages, so had to seperately format them to fit at the centre bottom of each page.
+I then added a created by notice to the bottom of my web pages. i found i was unable to use the same piece of code for all pages, so had to seperately format them to fit at the centre bottom of each page.

 i also added a table to about us, informing readers of upcoming mindfullness events for November and December of this year. below the table i copied and pasted a video link with a inbedded video on mindfullness <iframe width="600" height="470" src="https://www.youtube.com/embed/AapsmyVBinA" title="YouTube video player" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>.
 This code was copied straight from its source https://mindfulnessexercises.com/self-discipline-through-mindfulness-how-to-become-more-disciplined/.